BitAndBlack/typorules/README.md

 Read more about the existing rules under [/docs/rules.md](./docs/rules.md).

+### Customization

-You can add custom rules by implementing the [`RuleInterface`](./src/Rule/RuleInterface.php).
+You can create custom rules by creating own classes and implementing the [`RuleInterface`](./src/Rule/RuleInterface.php).

+If you want to set up a rule completely by your own, you can use the [`CustomRule`](./src/Rule/CustomRule.php) class.

 ## Rule sets existing

 Read more about the existing rule sets under [/docs/rulesets.md](./docs/rulesets.md).

-You can use custom rule sets by implementing the [`RuleSetInterface`](./src/RuleSet/RuleSetInterface.php).

 ### Customization

+You can create custom rule sets by creating own classes and implementing the [`RuleSetInterface`](./src/RuleSet/RuleSetInterface.php).

-You can customize rule sets and add or remove rules by using the `withRule` or `withoutRule` methods.
+You can customize existing rule sets and add or remove rules by using the `withRule` or `withoutRule` methods.

-If you want to set up a rule set completely by your own, you can use the [`CustomRuleSet`](./src/RuleSet/CustomRuleSet.php) class.
+If you want to set up an empty rule set completely by your own, you can use the [`CustomRuleSet`](./src/RuleSet/CustomRuleSet.php) class.

 ## Display and check changes